-This blog is my own opinion of the 5 Reasons You May Have to Renovate the Cricket Square.
+This blog is my own opinion of 5 reasons why you need to renovate your cricket square.

 What may need to be done